eyeframe/IBMHackathon/README.md

 # HOW TO RUN THE SERVER DIRECTLY :

-1.clone the repository using
+1. clone the repository using

 git clone https://github.com/eyeframe/IBMHackathon.git

-2.download the files using
+2. download the files using